 The FCA defines a complaint as a written or oral statement of disapproval, whether this is justified or otherwise, either from a customer or someone who is a potential customer or on behalf of such a person.
 Such a complaint would concern the supply (or failure to supply) a financial service that makes the allegation that the person complaining has endured (or may endure) any loss financially, actual distress or inconvenience and would relate to any action of the Firm (or other corporate body which the Firm has a business relationship with) in either its marketing or in supplying a financial service or financial product.

 To put this another way, a complaint is an expression of feeling unsatisfied about any provision of the Firm’s own claims management actions, whether such a complaint is justified or not.

 The Firm always wants to give customers and possible future customers excellent client service at all times.
 But if a customer or possible future customer wishes to complain to the Firm then they will be able to do that by phone, by email, or by post.
 Such a complaint may be made to the below:

 · Email: firstname.lastname@example.org

-The Firm’s final response will either:
+The Firm’s final response may take a number of forms, and these will be either: